Overview

 Dr. G. Venkataswamy Memorial Award has been instituted in memory of Dr. G. Venkataswamy, Founder, Aravind Eye Hospitals, who made enduring contributions to the world of ophthalmology.
 The award recognizes and honors individuals, who through their work have significantly contributed towards the goal of eliminating needless blindness in the community.

-Dr. David F Chang
+2020 - Dr. David F Chang

-Aravind, this year honored Dr David F Chang, a world-renowned cataract surgeon and clinical professor at University of California, San Francisco.
+The twelveth Dr. G. Venkataswamy Memorial Award was conferred on Dr David F Chang, a world-renowned cataract surgeon and clinical professor at University of California, San Francisco.
 He has imparted fine surgical skills to ophthalmologists around the world.
-He has been very supportive of the humanitarian work in eye care in the developing world.
-Dr. Chang has been named in very biennial list of the TOP 100 most influential people in ophthalmology, as voted by the international readership of The Ophthalmologist.
+He has been very supportive of humanitarian work in eye care in the developing world.
+Dr. Chang has been named in a very biennial list of the TOP 100 most influential people in ophthalmology, as voted by the international readership of The Ophthalmologist.
 He has authored several text books which have helped the current generation of ophthalmologists to significantly refine their surgical techniques.
 A key opinion leader in ophthalmology, Dr. Chang rallied with regulatory authorities and ophthalmic societies to include flash sterilization to reduce waste and improve operating room efficiency based on Aravind’s practices and outcomes.
-In appreciation of his contribution towards teaching, training and improving quality and outcomes of cataract care worldwide, Aravind Eye Care System chose him for the Dr. G Venkataswamy Memorial Award 2020.
+At the award ceremony held on October 1, Dr. Chang delivered the oration titled “Lessons learnt from the world’s greatest team of cataract surgeons”.

-2019 – Dr. William Stewart
+2019 - Dr. William B Stewart

 The eleventh Dr. G. Venkataswamy Memorial Award was conferred on Dr. William B Stewart, a renowned Oculoplastic Surgeon and former Chair of the Department of Ophthalmology, California Pacific Medical Center on October 1, 2019.
 Inspired by Aravind, at the peak of his career as an ophthalmologist, he decided to leave surgery and started exploring the establishment of an integrative medical programme.
 He ended up co-founding the Institute for Health and Healing (IHH) at California Pacific Medical Center, San Farncisco which combined the benefits of modern medicine with an integrative approach.
 At the award ceremony held on October 1, Dr. Stewart delivered the oration titled, “More than meets the eye: The Legacy of Dr. V.”